Bachelor of Architecture | NDU

 Graduation Requirements

-To obtain the degree of bachelor of architecture, a student must complete a total of 172 credits with an overall GPA of at least 2.0/4.0.
+To obtain the degree of Bachelor of Architecture, a student must complete a total of 172 credits with an overall GPA of at least 2.0/4.0.

 In addition, all Core and major courses must be successfully completed with a minimum grade of “C-”.